-Easy Weeknight Shepherd’s Pie with Leftover Roast Beef (+Video)
+Weeknight Shepherd’s Pie: A Cozy Leftover Roast Beef Meal

 Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

-Sneak Preview: Turn leftover roast beef into a delicious Weeknight Shepherd’s Pie!
-This easy weeknight casserole makes your Sunday pot roast even more memorable.
+Sneak Preview: Got leftover roast beef?
+Turn it into a cozy Weeknight Shepherd’s Pie!
+This easy, satisfying casserole gives your Sunday pot roast a delicious second act.

 As an Amazon Associate, I earn from qualifying purchases.

-If your family can predict the menu for the next two or three days whenever you prepare a beef roast, surprise them.
-Use your leftovers to make Shepherd’s Pie.
-This recipe might be even better than the original pot roast and potatoes that started it.
+If your family can predict the menu for days after a beef roast, surprise them.
+This hearty dish transforms leftovers into something entirely new—maybe even better than the original pot roast and potatoes!

 • A tasty alternative to reheating leftovers